Talent-Catalog/talentcatalog/README.md

-# TBB Talent Portal #
+# Talent Catalog #

 ## Overview ##

-This is the repository for the Talent Beyond Boundaries Talent Portal, which manages data for refugees looking for skilled migration pathways into safe countries and employment.
+This is the repository for the Talent Catalog (TC), which manages data for refugees looking for skilled migration pathways into safe countries and employment.

-This repository is a "mono-repo", meaning it contains multiple sub-modules all of which make up the TBB Talent Portal system.
+This repository is a "mono-repo", meaning it contains multiple sub-modules all of which make up the Talent Catalog system.
 In particular it contains:

 - **server**: the backend module of the system providing secure API (REST) access to the data, stored in an SQL Database.
 This module is written in Java / Spring Boot.